axil/numpy-data-types/numpy_data_types.rst

 .. image:: img/numpy-data-types/integers.png
   :alt: NumPy Integer Types

-When you feed a python int into NumPy, it gets converted into a native NumPy type called np.int32 (or np.int64 depending on the OS, python version and the magnitude of the initializers).
+When you feed a Python int into NumPy, it gets converted into a native NumPy type called np.int32 (or np.int64 depending on the OS, Python version and the magnitude of the initializers).

 If you’re unhappy with the int type that NumPy have chosen for you, you can specify one explicitly with np.zeros(10, np.uint8) or np.zeros(10, 'uint8').

 Just like in C/C++, `u` stands for 'unsigned' and the number designates the width of the variable in bits.

-NumPy works best when the width is fixed now so unlike ordinary python the value will rotate when it reaches the maximum value for the corresponding data type:
+NumPy works best when the width is fixed now so unlike ordinary Python the value will rotate when it reaches the maximum value for the corresponding data type:

 .. code:: python